 After the guards were replaced, the POWs worked long hours starting at 6:00 A.M. working long hours even during the typhoon season without a day off.
 They were fed twice a day but the amount of food, two cups of rice, was inadequate.
 The Japanese did not give the POWs any medical supplies, and if they had them it was because the POWs had scrounged them.
 They were housed in the same barracks that many of them had lived in before the war.
 The only difference was the Japanese put barbed wire around the barracks.
 Although they could have escaped, most POWs did not try since there was really no place to go.

 As they neared the completion of the runway, the rock the POWs used, for the base of the runway, ran out.
 The Japanese engineers decided that sand would be used for the base on the last part of the runway.
 After the runway was finished, the first Japanese bomber that landed on it had its landing gear sink into the runway, where the sand had been used, and the plane flipped over on its back.
 The POWs wanted to cheer but couldn’t.

-Charles remained on the detail until August 25, 1944, when he was sent to Bilibid Prison suffering from cellulitis – a tissue infection of the skin and tissues below the skin – of the right knee.
-It was at this time that Charles’ name appeared on a list of POWs who were being transported to Japan.
+The detail ended on August 20, 1944, and the POWs were sent to Bilibid Prison near Manila.
+Charles was admitted to the Naval Hospital at Bilibid on August 25 with cellulitis – a tissue infection of the skin and tissues below the skin – of the right knee.
+It is not known how long he was a patient.
+It was at this time that his name appeared on a list of POWs being transported to Japan.
 The POWs on the list were scheduled to sail on the Noto Maru.
-Charles apparently was too ill to sail on the ship, so he remained at Bilibid until early October when his POW detachment was marched to the Port Area of Manila with other POWs.
+Charles apparently was too ill to sail on the ship, so he remained at Bilibid.

 Anton Cichy said, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck together.”